 ESD diodes protect the ADC inputs.
-To prevent these diodes from turning on, make sure the voltages on the analog input pins do not drop below AVSS by more than 100 mV, and do not exceed AVDD by more than 100 mV, as shown in Equation 2.
-The same caution is true if the inputs are configured to be GPIOs.
+To prevent these diodes from turning on, make sure the voltages on the input pins do not go below AVSS by more than 100 mV, and do not exceed AVDD by more than 100 mV, as shown in Equation 2.
+Note that the same caution is true if the inputs are configured to be GPIOs.